 \subsection{Infeasibility Analyses}

 Infeasibility analysis was first introduced for transmission networks in \cite{overbye}, and later in terms of an equivalent circuit for power grids in \cite{marko}. \cite{marko} introduced \Isources{} at each node in the positive sequence circuit model of the power grid.
 It minimized the norm of the \Isources{} to identify when positive sequence power flow was infeasible and returned the amount of missing current at each node in the system. \cite{Cindy} extended \cite{marko} to localize the sources of infeasibility by using an L1 regularization term in a least-squares objective.
-In \cite{PSCC}, we introduced a scalable TPIA framework using three-phase current-based network constraints with two different objective functions; one using a least-squares objective and the other an L1-norm objective, which localized the solution to a subset of nodes.
+In \cite{PSCC}, we introduced a scalable TPIA framework using three-phase current-based network constraints with two objective functions: one using a least-squares minimization; and the other using an L1-norm, which localized the solution to a subset of nodes.

-However, the equivalent circuit approaches in \cite{PSCC} \cite{marko} \cite{Cindy} cannot directly relate slack source values with realizable physical assets on the grid.
+However, the equivalent circuit approaches in \cite{PSCC} \cite{marko} \cite{Cindy} do not relate slack source values with realizable physical assets on the grid.
 Furthermore, they do not enforce physical bounds on the grid voltages, thereby producing results with non-actionable infeasible solutions.
-Additionally, minimizing current produces solutions where the net power injection might be impractical given the varying base voltages across the distribution grid (i.e., providing a 1 amp current injection at a 13.2 kV bus requires much more power than supplying 1 amp at a 240 V bus).
-In this paper, we address these limitations by: (a) formulating TPIA with alternative slack sources (slack admittance and power); (b) restructuring the objective function to minimize net complex power for all slack formulations; and (c) enforcing operational bounds using inequality constraints.
+Additionally, minimizing current produces solutions where the net power injection might be impractical given the varying base voltages across the distribution grid (e.g. providing a 1 amp current injection at a 13.2 kV bus requires much more power than supplying 1 amp at a 240 V bus).
+In this paper, we address these limitations by: (a) formulating TPIA with alternative slack sources (slack susceptance and reactive power); (b) restructuring the objective function to minimize net complex power for all slack formulations; and (c) enforcing operational bounds using inequality constraints. \squeezeup